Malcolm Atkin Military Research

 A consistent theme has been a study of the development and impact of popular mythology upon the pattern of historic research and publishing.
 This can be seen in the continued myth of Worcester as the 'faithful city', the romantic (if chilling) stereotypes of WW1 and the development of the popular perception of the WW2 Home Guard as a result of the Dad's Army TV series.
-The first of a series of essays on this topic is published as Myth and Reality: The Second World War Auxiliary Units.
+The first of a series of essays on this topic was published in 2016 as Myth and Reality: The Second World War Auxiliary Units.
 This has been followed byt the major new study of the Home Guard in To The Last Man: the Home Guard in War and Popular Culture.
 Historic integrity seems to be increasingly suffering at the hands of media soundbites, some dreadful films, 'artistic interpretation' and fanciful reenactments.
 Another interest is in the development of war photography, for which see his pages on Past Image Photography.

 Malcolm Atkin is a Fellow of the Society of Antiquaries and a Member of the Chartered Institute of Field Archaeologists.

 © Copyright Malcolm Atkin 2015.
 Contents not to be copied or otherwise reproduced without permission.